Group no. 6084 affiliated to IAM Roadsmart ~ Registered Scottish Charity SC023509

 the running of regular courses for new members preparing for the Advanced Test

-As our current focus is on recruiting young drivers, our main meetings relate to the running of the Group, such as Committee meetings and our Annual General Meeting (AGM), which has taken place in recent years at the Scottish Borders Campus of Borders College and Heriot-Watt University.
+As our current focus is on recruiting young drivers, our main meetings relate to the running of the Group, such as Committee meetings and our Annual General Meeting (AGM).
 Other meetings take place at a venue appropriate to the theme of the chosen topic.

 Our one-day introductory courses for new Associate members take place in a variety of small venues in the central Borders several times a year.

-To make a reservation on the next available course run by the Borders Group, you must first purchase the IAM "Skill for Life" package.
-You can contact the Membership Secretary on 01750-22550 (19:00-21:00) for further information, or purchase the package online.
+To make a reservation on the next available course run by the Borders Group, you must first purchase the IAM "Advanced Driving" package.
+You can contact the Membership Secretary for further information, or purchase the package online.
 When purchasing the package online, you should give the Borders as your "preferred IAM group or location", and your place on our next course will be reserved.

-You can also purchase a Skill for Life Car Voucher for a friend or family member.
+You can also purchase a Advanced Driving Course Gift Voucher for a friend or family member.

 For comments and feedback on the pages, please contact the Borders Group Webmaster